Patrick Luan

 Patrick Luan dos Santos (born 31 October 1998), known as Patrick Luan, is a Brazilian professional footballer who plays as a forward for Bulgarian First League club Arda Kardzhali.

 Career

 Luan made his professional debut with Fluminense in a 1–0 Brazilian Primeira Liga loss to Internacional on 8 February 2017.
 In February 2019, Luan joined FC Sion in the Swiss Super League.
 Luan scored in his debut with Sion, a 4–1 loss to FC Basel on 19 February 2019.

 On 12 August 2021, he joined Örebro in Sweden on loan until the end of 2021 season.

 On 14 July 2022, Luan signed with Schaffhausen in the second-tier Swiss Challenge League.
 In July 2023, he joined newly promoted Bulgarian team Krumovgrad.
+In April 2025, Luan signed a two-and-a-half-year contract with Arda Kardzhali.